supahcraig/redpanda_basics/connectors/Benthos/IAM auth/Aurora-CDC.md

+This is an early attempt at getting this going on self-hosted from an EC2 instance.
+It ultimately works, but this document likely doesn't reflect my current understanding of the IAM components.

 # Using IAM authentication with Redpanda Connect Postgres CDC connector (Aurora RDS)

 Logical replication may not be allowed with IAM authentication on regular Postgres RDS, documentation is questionable/confusing.